Dingjian Xie

 Background

 Dingjian, or James, was born and raised in Fujian, China.
 He studied philosophy and religions at Shandong University, China, and then obtained a Master of World Christianity at the University of Edinburgh, UK.
-Currently, he is a PhD candidate in World Christianity at the University of Edinburgh.
+His PhD project at the University of Edinburgh is on Christianity in Tang China.
 He also took courses in Hong Kong (Institute of Sino-Christian Studies) in 2015 and in Minnesota, US (Saint John’s University) in 2019.

 Undergraduate teaching